tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

 title: Configuration Quick Start
 ---

+TinyMCE provides a number of configuration options enabling you to integrate it tightly with your application.

-It's now time to configure the editor.
-Here we'll introduce some basic and slightly more advanced configuration options (which you'd typically use in traditional forms based layouts) along with examples of how to use TinyMCE as an inline editor (which is useful when creating user experiences where you want the editing view of the page to be merged with the reading view of the page).
+In this Quick Start we will introduce the basic configuration options typically used in traditional forms based layouts, along with examples of how to use TinyMCE as an inline editor (which is very useful when creating user experiences where the editing view of the page is merged with the reading view of the page).

 # Basic Configuration
-TinyMCE provides a number of configuration options enabling you to integrate it tightly with your application.
-This guide will explore the most commonly used configuration options to help you get the most out of your new TinyMCE installation.

-Once you've added the TinyMCE script to your page, there are three main aspects of configuration you need to consider:
+Once you've added the TinyMCE script to your page there are three configuration aspects you need to consider:

-* selector
+* Selector Configuration
-* plugins
+* Plugin Configuration
-* toolbar configuration
+* Toolbar Configuration

-## Selector Configuration Option
+## Selector Configuration

-Possibly the most important configuration option for your TinyMCE integration.
-The selector configuration option allows you to use CSS selector syntax to determine which elements on the page should be editable through TinyMCE.
+This is possibly the most important configuration option for your TinyMCE integration.
+Selector configuration allows you to use CSS selector syntax to determine which elements on the page should be editable through TinyMCE.

-This option allows you to specify a CSS selector for the areas that TinyMCE should make editable.
+In other words, this is where you specify a CSS selector for the areas TinyMCE will make editable.

-When using this option in TinyMCE's regular editing mode, the element will be replaced with an `iframe` that TinyMCE will perform all operations within.
+When using this option in TinyMCE's regular editing mode the selected element will be replaced with an `iframe` and TinyMCE will perform all operations within this context.

-An example of this setting that will replace all `textarea` elements on the page is as follows:
+Here's an example that will replace all `textarea` elements on the page:

 ```js
 tinymce.init({